SaltyGoo/saltygoo.github.io/_posts/2020-11-9-base-rules.md

 <details markdown="1">
 <summary><b>Followers</b></summary>

-You gain followers by Carousing.
+You gain followers by Carousing and they take a Psyche slot.
 Roll 1D6 for each of their stats.
 Followers can carry 3 objects and have 2 Hit Points.
 They can gain a class the same way a character levels up.
 In which case they gain +2 to all stats, and normal HP and inventory.

 </details>